NEX-S/Fixedsys-Nerd-Font/README.md

 # Fixedsys Excelsior Nerd Font

-This font is based on Fixedsys Excelsior and is patched with Nerd Font.
+This font is Fixedsys Excelsior with Nerd Font patching.

-I redesigned some punctuation marks and fine-tuned some letters to make it more clear.
+It can be used in terminal emulators like Kitty, Alacritty, or iTerm2.

-After testing, the font can alse be used in the terminal emulator like Kitty / Alacritty.
+I've fine-tuned some letters for greater clarity.

 ----